 All cruise ships stop for the night.
 They become little cocoons of light and music, dampened by the void of the surroundings.

 I hold back on the deck in the darkness.
 I don’t crave my cruise mates’ company.
-I only think about how extraordinary it is being in that place at that moment, by myself.
+I only think how extraordinary it is being in that place at that moment, by myself.